Kaspanitz/bcdrdemo/README.md

 # Business Continuity in Azure
-Architectures are not necessarily highly available or recoverable just because they are in the cloud
+Architectures are not automatically highly available (or recoverable) just because they are in the cloud

 [Shared responsibility](https://learn.microsoft.com/en-us/azure/reliability/overview#shared-responsibility)
 ## Availability